Kyle Anderson (basketball): Personal life

 Anderson is the son of Kyle Sr. and Suzanne Anderson.
 His grandfather, Clifton Anderson, played college football at Indiana and had a two-year professional career in the National Football League (NFL) with the Chicago Cardinals in 1952 and the New York Giants in 1953.
 Anderson's maternal grandmother grew up in Jamaica; her father was Chinese and married a Jamaican woman, and they lived in Jamaica among the Chinese Jamaicans.
 After researching his ancestry, Anderson visited China in 2018 to meet distant family in Shenzhen.
 Anderson's cousin Donald Carey also plays pro basketball.

+Anderson married his high school sweetheart, Crystal Oquendo, in 2022.
+They have one son, born in 2020.